balcortex/100_days_code_web_development/README.md

 ## Day 012 - 2023/09/14

 Today I learned CSS ID selectors, which are similar to classes in the sense that they allow applying unique styling to an element.
 Still, IDs can be applied just to a single element.

+## Day 013 - 2023/09/15

+Today I learned about the Box Model.
+Every element in HTML has a box around it.
+By default, block boxes match the parent's width, whereas inline boxes shrink their size to the content.